With blue skies and sunshine almost every day of the year, Monkey Mia is ideal for a leisurely getaway or exciting outback adventure.

 - Take an Indigenous tour for a unique perspective on Shark Bay World Heritage Area

-Top things to do in Monkey Mia
+Things to do and top attractions in Monkey Mia

 Day trip to Shell Beach